chargify/docs.chargify.com/doculab/docs/heroku.md

 Deploying to Heroku
 -------------------
-To use Chargify on Heroku, install the (add-on) add-on:
+To use Chargify on Heroku, install the Chargify add-on:

     $ heroku addons:add chargify